deep0072/BLockchain-tuts/README.md

 ![image](https://user-images.githubusercontent.com/46425800/170218100-863c34b7-625d-4d92-b9e9-a6db597fbc58.png)

-### storage keyword ==> if want to change statevariable infos in function then i need to used storage keyword. just to tell the solidity data will be changed in permanent storage
+### storage keyword ==> if want to change statevariable infos in function then i need to used storage keyword. just to tell the solidity data will be changed in permanent storage.cant be used in parameter though

 ![image](https://user-images.githubusercontent.com/46425800/170856556-97be53c1-7f61-4d02-a4ee-1311a32b111f.png)

 <br>
 <br>

-### memory keyword ==> if you use memory then statevariable will not be updated. as you can see the company name in given below snap shots
+### memory keyword ==> if you use memory then statevariable will not be updated. as you can see the company name in given below snap shots. btw in latest version of solidity.all variable intialised inside the function set to memory localtion by default.

 ![image](https://user-images.githubusercontent.com/46425800/170856572-300be7c5-1f1e-4c08-a0e9-5581e5ec4c2e.png)